 Eos Energy Hits Record Q3 Revenue Despite Wider Losses

 On paper, a 3,500% year-over-year growth sounds like something out of a startup fairytale.
 But dig a little deeper, and the story gets complicated.
 While revenue skyrocketed, losses also widened.
 It’s like celebrating a touchdown while your defense keeps letting points slip through.
+The company’s solar energy storage solutions have shown promise, but the market is eagerly waiting for the company to turn its growth into profits.

 Supply chain woes?
 Rising lithium costs?
 Or maybe just overly optimistic Wall Street forecasts?
 Eos hasn’t spelled it out yet, but industry watchers are connecting the dots.
 If you’ve followed Tesla’s battery division or Fluence’s quarterly rollercoaster, this script feels familiar.